WKOO: Surge 100

 In August 2014, Ken Santarelli, former co-owner of "The Surge of SoCal", a then-defunct Dance Hits formatted internet radio station based in Los Angeles, California, began talks with Conner Media Corporation about possibly purchasing the radio station.
 On October 22, 2014, Surge Media, LLC was organized, and an agreement was proposed that Surge Media, LLC would purchase FM translator W263BE, and operate WEGG via local marketing agreement for a time, and then Surge Media, LLC would purchase WEGG as well.
 The station would use the Surge Radio brand.
-Ken Santarelli and Christian Mergliano have the Surge Radio brand trademarked with the United States Patents and Trademarks Office, and have been using the brand since April 2005.
+Ken Santarelli and Christian Mergliano have the Surge Radio brand trademarked with the United States Patents and Trademarks Office and have been using the brand since April 2005.

 On November 1, 2014, Conner Media Corporation entered into an LMA with Surge Media, LLC.
 On November 4, 2014, an application was filed with the FCC to transfer ownership of translator W263BE from Conner Media Corporation to Surge Media, LLC.
-On November 15, 2014, Surge Media, LLC flipped the format rhythmic hot adult contemporary as Surge 100, under guidance by Michael Oaks, owner of internet radio station Energy 98, former Program Director at KNRJ-Energy 92.7 & 101.1 in Phoenix, Arizona and former Music Director at KVBE-Vibe 94.5 in Las Vegas, Nevada.
+On November 15, 2014, Surge Media, LLC flipped the format rhythmic hot adult contemporary as “Surge 100”, under guidance by Michael Oaks, owner of internet radio station Energy 98, former Program Director at KNRJ-Energy 92.7 & 101.1 in Phoenix, Arizona and former Music Director at KVBE-Vibe 94.5 in Las Vegas, Nevada.
 Your Christian Radio 710 and 100.5 signed off with "You Can Search" by the Angelic Gospel Singers, and Surge 100 signed on at 2 p.m. with "Hello" by Martin Solveig & Dragonette.
 WEGG also began streaming online for the first time in its history.

-Surge 100 immediately began offering mix shows from some of former DJs who were a part of the line up on The Surge of SoCal.
+Surge 100 immediately began offering mix shows from some of the former DJs who were a part of the lineup on The Surge of SoCal.
 These included DJ Mirage and DJ Beatz from the Los Angeles area, Garage Sound System from Moscow (formerly on the Europa Plus network in Russia), and Rohit Bangera of Mumbai (currently living in College Park, Maryland, just outside Washington, D.C.).

 After the format change, the radio station received many calls from former listeners hoping to get the gospel format back on the air.
-However, Ken Santarelli, owner and manager of Surge Media, refused, stating that the new format was for the purpose of reaching a larger group of people, better serving the needs of the community, and building a stronger income to help keep the radio station alive.
+However, Ken Santarelli, owner and manager of Surge Media, refused, stating that the new format was to reach a larger group of people, better serve the needs of the community, and build a stronger income to help keep the radio station alive.
 WEGG continued to offer Gospel music and Christian talk programming from local ministries on Sundays.